deepak-mane/my-startups-kb/Building_Founders_Team_And_Getting_Investors.md

 ![The pitch email Lloyd Tabb sent to Bill Trenchard and Marc Randolph during Looker’s seed raise in 2012](./images/216_words_encapsulated_Looker_pitch_email.png)

 * “In the online world, you can't see what's going on physically.
-I've always thought building a tech-based startup is a bit like flying: There’s VFR, where the conditions are clear and you can see the runway, and there's IFR, where visibility is poor so you have to rely on your instruments,” says Tabb.*
+I've always thought building a tech-based startup is a bit like flying: There’s VFR, where the conditions are clear and you can see the runway, and there's IFR, where visibility is poor so you have to rely on your instruments,”

+* “All tech businesses are IFR.
+You can't see your customer.
+But the problem in 2011 was that most companies didn’t have instruments.
+So they were trying to fly, but they couldn’t see very well.
+And our bet was that if we could bring them tools to see, their businesses would take off.
+Several early Looker customers turned into unicorns.
+I’m obviously a bit biased here, but I think part of that is because they had a really good handle on their data.
+They could fly.” says Tabb